SankarSrinivasan1/SriToken.js/README.md

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the library as per the terms of the MIT License.

-## Disclaimer
-Please note that SriToken.js is provided as-is without any warranty.
-The library's usage and integration with your web application are at your own risk.
-It is recommended to thoroughly test and review the code before deploying it in a production environment.
-The authors and contributors of SriToken.js shall not be held liable for any damages or losses arising from the use of this library.

-SriToken.js empowers web developers to effortlessly incorporate EVM tokens into their web applications.
-With its user-friendly interface and convenient features, you can enhance user engagement, automate token distributions, and incentivize user actions within your web app.
-Get started with SriToken.js today and unlock the potential of tokenization in your web application!

-If you have any questions or need assistance, feel free to reach out Sankar Srinivasan petra.srini@gmail.com

-Happy tokenizing!

 ## Tips
 If you're looking for an alternative to Infura for connecting to the Ethereum network, you can consider using other Ethereum node providers.
 Here are a few popular alternatives:
 1. Alchemy (https://www.alchemy.com/): Alchemy offers a powerful and reliable infrastructure for Ethereum API services.
 They provide developer-friendly features and robust node infrastructure.